How Should I Proceed If I’ve Been Involved in a Motorcycle Accident?

 Dos and Don’ts Following a Motorcycle Accident

-- If you are able, check the health and condition of everyone involved.
+- Safety first: If you are able, check the health and condition of everyone involved.
 Assist in any way you can.

-- Call law enforcement immediately.
+- Call the police: Call law enforcement immediately.
 Request an ambulance if appropriate.

-- Call an attorney – if you have been injured by the negligence of another, you need to protect your legal rights.
+- Call an attorney: If you have been injured by the negligence of another, you need to protect your legal rights - including possibly filing a motorcycle accident lawsuit.
 Personal injury attorneys are familiar with the process and with analyzing all the facts and circumstances to properly evaluate your case.

-- File a report with the State of Oregon when required.
+- File a report: File a report with the State of Oregon when required.

 - Do not move seriously injured people without medical assistance, unless there is immediate danger (such as a burning car).

 - Do not admit liability to others at the scene.
-This is a legal conclusion which is reached only after examining all of the facts, many of which you will not be aware at the time of the accident.
+This is a legal conclusion which is reached only after examining all of the facts, many of which you will not be aware of at the time of the accident.
 Moreover, many people have mental or emotional deficits immediately following an accident which would color their perception.
-Of course, you should accurately state facts to investigating law enforcement officers.
+Of course, you should accurately state facts to law enforcement officers who are investigating the scene.

 - Do not talk to the insurance companies for any other drivers.
 They will immediately seek to limit your right to recover.
 Speak with your lawyer first.